status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruitment-strategy.md

   - Make the process more agile
   - Involving more engineers into the interviewing process to have more options & move faster
   - Keep an eye on KPI's, perhaps more focused on time left between interview stages

+- Retro's at the end of each hire
+  - Group process on a video call or in a chat
+  - We can focus & improve

 Wish us luck 🤞